 Option 2 is to take out an annual or monthly subscription.
-Annual plans are the most economical, allowing you to download 10 assets for $29.99 / £19.99 / AU$39.95 per month; 40 assets for $79.99 / £47.99 / AU$109.99 per month; 350 assets for $169.99 / £65.99 / AU$219.99 per month; or 750 assets for $199.99 / £119.99 / AU$263.99 per month.
+Annual plans are the most economical, allowing you to download 10 assets for $29.99 / £19.99 / AU$39.95 per month; 40 assets for $79.99 / £47.99 / AU$109.99 per month; 350 assets for $169.99 / £99.99 / AU$219.99 per month; or 750 assets for $199.99 / £119.99 / AU$263.99 per month.

-Global: Get a subscription to Adobe Stock from $29.99/month
+Global: Subscribe to Adobe Stock $29.99/month

-UK: Get a subscription to Adobe Stock from £19.99/month
+UK: Subscribe to Adobe Stock for £19.99/month

-Australia: Get a subscription to Adobe Stock from AU$39.95/month With a subscription to Adobe Stock, you can download from 10 assets a month for use in your creative projects.
+Aus: Subscribe to Adobe Stock AU$39.95/month With a subscription to Adobe Stock, you can download from 10 files a month for use in your projects.
+Choose from over 200 million high quality assets by pro creators.
 Click the link above, or the View Deal button.

-An Adobe Stock subscription is NOT included in the Creative Cloud subscription, which has to be paid for separately.
+An Adobe Stock subscription is NOT included in the Creative Cloud All-Apps subscription, which has to be paid for separately.
 However, it's still worth subscribing to the Creative Cloud, because Adobe Stock is so beautifully and seamlessly integrated into a range of Adobe apps.

-With a Creative Cloud subscription, for instance, you'll be able to import Adobe Stock assets quickly and easily into apps like Photoshop, without ever having to leave the interface.
+With a Creative Cloud subscription, for instance, you'll be able to import Adobe Stock assets quickly and easily into apps like Photoshop, Illustrator, After Effects, Premiere Pro and more, without ever having to leave the interface.

-Get an all-Apps Creative Cloud subscription: $52.99 per month (US) / £49.94 per month (UK) / AU$76.99 per month (Aus) An All Apps subscription to the Creative Cloud.
-When you're working in apps like Photoshop, you'll be able to import and try out Adobe Stock assets easily and quickly, without ever leaving the interface.
-View Deal
+Get an all-Apps Creative Cloud subscription: $54.99 per month (US) / £39.95 per month (UK) / AU$79.99 per month (Aus) Get the best use out of Adobe Stock by taking out an All Apps subscription to the Creative Cloud.
+When you're working in apps like Photoshop and Illustrator, you'll be able to import and try out Adobe Stock assets without ever leaving the interface.

 No, there's no educational discount on Adobe Stock.
 However, if you’re a student, teacher or anyone working in education, then you can get a big discount on an All Apps Creative Cloud plan.

-Educational discount: Get After Effects as part of an all-Apps Adobe Creative Cloud subscription (first year only): $19.99 per month (US) / £16.24 per month (UK) / AU$21.99 per month (Aus) Students, teachers and education workers can get an All Apps subscription to the Creative Cloud at a bargain price, allowing you to make the best use of Adobe Stock.
-In the second year, you can continue to access Creative Cloud for $29.99 / £24.96 / AU$43.99 if you choose.View Deal
+Educational discount: Get After Effects as part of an all-Apps Adobe Creative Cloud subscription (first year only): $19.99 per month (US) / £16.24 per month (UK) / AU$21.99 per month (Aus) Students, teachers and anyone else working in education can get an Creative Cloud All Apps subscription at a huge discount, allowing you to make the best use of Adobe Stock.
+If you choose to continue in the second year, you'll benefit from the still-low price of $29.99 / £24.96 / AU$43.99.